What Does it Mean to Study Mechanical Engineering?

 After passing the FE exam, you are considered an engineer in training.
 You must then serve an apprenticeship to qualify for the Professional Engineer (PE) exam.
 Certification comes once the PE exam is successfully completed.

 Engineers must be licensed in each state in which they practice.
 The use of uniform exam standards generally ensures that licenses can be obtained without taking an exam for each state.
-However, fees likely will be charged for each license.
-It is best to check with each state's licensing board to determine exact requirements.
+However, fees can be charged for each license.
+It is wise to check with each state's licensing board to determine exact requirements.

 For additional information